mnemnion/imp/Forge/markdown/Forge/word wishlist.md

 The bag is an excellent candidate for register optimizations.
 This is a dumb compiler thing: trace the bag path, assign registers to safe `>b` cases, and read from them with the corresponding `b>` or `b@`.
 This segregation should also make trace optimization cleaner, because the return stack contains only returns.

+### Bag and defining words

+Having the bag around can help us get around one of the major problems in writing Forth in a functional idiom, namely, that `:` covers the data stack.

+We want to be able to leave values on the data stack, start a definition, and call immediate words that have effects on those values.
+A simple case would be a `:noname` lambda, which leaves its xt on the stack when we reach `;`.
+It would be nice if we could use `literal` to compile that XT where we want it: this can be combined with `postpone immediate` to macro-generate code.

+If we build words on the bag, we can make this work.
+Off all the weird things you can do while compiling, switching to interpretation mode to read-write the return stack is the weirdest.
+Even if we switch to interpretation mode and call a word that uses the bag, bag effects are expected to always be balanced, so this should be fine.

 ### Another note about juggling

 Stack juggling is the most feared and disliked aspect of Forth.
 That's because you have to learn it with a blindfold.